lynnlangit/learning-cloud/README.md

 ## What's in this Repo

 This Repo contains links to **100+ resources** I've created for you to learn to work on the public cloud.
-Links to artifacts are included for AWS, Azure, or GCP & more.
+Links, examples, short explanations and architectures are included for AWS, Azure, or GCP & more.

 ## What's NEW